-Furnace - The coloration of feathers from a specially-bred chicken that dark brown-to-black along the center changing to light browns on edge.
+Furnace – The colouration of feathers from a specially-bred chicken that dark brown-to-black along the centre changing to light browns on edge.

 Gaiters – Commonly a neoprene anklet or legging put over the top of wading shoes and to keep gravel from getting into the shoe and abrading the stocking foot of the wader.
 These are also called gravel guards.

 Gel-spun polyethene – A synthetic fiber that is extremely thin, supple, slippery, very abrasion resistant, and strong.
 It is stronger than steel for its size.
 It is often used as a braided fly line backing where large amounts of backing are needed and space on the reel is limited.

 Ghillie – A fishing guide in Britain, especially in Scotland, Wales and Ireland where the term originates from the Celts.

 Graphite – the most popular rod-building material in use today; offers the best weight, strength, and flex ratio of any rod building material currently available.
 The graphite is formed into fibres and placed in the fibre glass of a fly rod, makes the rod relatively stiff with little increase in weight as compared to fibreglass alone.

 Grilse – An young, not-sexually mature Atlantic salmon